Jens-Kluge/Wavelet-CppWForms/README.md

 ### 1D Wavelet Transform
 ![1D Wavelet Transform](https://github.com/Jens-Kluge/Wavelet-CppWForms/blob/master/Screenshots/1D%20Wavelet%20Transform.GIF)

 The periodic variation of the sine signal is reflected in the wavelet coefficients of the various orders, which also vary periodically.
-The "undulation" reflects the change in between the wavelet and the sine functions: the overlap between the wavelet and the signal changes depending on the position.
+The "undulation" reflects the change in phase between the wavelet and the sine functions: the overlap between the wavelet and the signal changes depending on the wavelet position.

 ### Excel Import
 ![Excel Import](https://github.com/Jens-Kluge/Wavelet-CppWForms/blob/master/Screenshots/Excel%20Import.GIF)